redgar598/EMBL_BTM_2019/Install/README.md

 ## Conda or mini-conda
-You will need conda (version 4.7.12) for most sessions, if you do not have it installed yet you cat download it from here:
+You will need conda (version 4.7.12) for most sessions, if you do not have it installed yet you can download it from here:

 [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)